Professor-G/MicroLIA/docs/source/Examples.rst

 -----------
 We will create our machine learning model using the statistical features of the lightcurves, which are saved by default in the 'all_features.txt' file when we created our training set.
 The first column is the lightcurve class, and therefore will be loaded as our training labels.
 The second column is the unique ID of the simulated lightcurve, which will be ignored.

-We can load this file and create our data_x and data_y arrays, although note above that these variables were created when we made our training set, this is just to show how we could generally load the saved training data, but note if need-be we can always re-compute the statistics using the `extract_features modules <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/extract_features/index.html>`_.
+We can load this file and create our data_x and data_y arrays, although note above that these variables were created for us when we made our training set, this example is just to show how to generally load the saved training data (if need-be we can always re-compute the statistics using the `extract_features module <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/extract_features/index.html>`_).

 .. code-block:: python